differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-13-cert-signing-options.md

 potential options for doing that.
 It's also applicable to general mutual TLS between pods.

 When doing mutual TLS authentication between pods, we need each pod to have its own certificate.
-It will use this certificate both as a server certificate and as a client certificate.
+It will use this certificate as both a server certificate and a client certificate.
 All of the certificates should be issued by the same certificate authority.

 The problem is that we can't easily create the certificates ahead of time, because the pod names aren't known at that point.
-Moreover, the usual way to make keys and certificates available to containers is as Secrets, which aren't pod-specific.
+Moreover, the usual way to make keys and certificates available to containers is as secrets, which aren't pod-specific.

 ## Certificate Signing Requests